-We are pursuing several additional indications for EXPAREL.
-We plan to conduct Phase 3 studies for both upper and lower extremity nerve blocks, specifically a brachial plexus nerve block for patients undergoing total shoulder arthroplasty or rotator cuff repair and a femoral nerve block for patients undergoing TKA.
-We believe that this additional indication for EXPAREL presents a method of pain control that has the potential to reduce the need for opioids and replace the costly and cumbersome perineural catheter, drug reservoir and pump with a single injection to continuously deliver bupivacaine, and will allow us to fully leverage our manufacturing and commercial infrastructure.
-In addition to the nerve block indication, we are also pursuing studies for the expanded use of EXPAREL in chronic pain.
-For chronic pain, we intend to initiate a Phase 2 trial in 2016 with patients suffering from chronic lower back pain caused by facet joint dysfunction with EXPAREL as a single dose administration to define the duration of efficacy and determine the optimal dose, which will better inform the Phase 3 study design.
-We also plan on commencing pediatric trials for EXPAREL, which have been required by the FDA.
+We continue to invest in the clinical development of EXPAREL to both support its current label and expand into additional indications.
+In April 2016, we initiated an RCT using EXPAREL infiltration in TKA.
+We are currently conducting Phase 3 trials for both upper and lower extremity nerve blocks, specifically a femoral nerve block for patients undergoing TKA and a brachial plexus nerve block for patients undergoing total shoulder arthroplasty or rotator cuff repairs.
+We believe that this additional indication for EXPAREL presents a method of pain control that has the potential to reduce the need for opioids and replace the costly and cumbersome perineural catheter, drug reservoir and pump with a single-dose administration to continuously deliver bupivacaine, and will allow us to fully leverage our manufacturing and commercial infrastructure.
+Additionally, we will be initiating a multicenter RCT in the second half of 2016 in subjects undergoing spine surgery.
+We also plan on commencing pediatric trials for EXPAREL, which have been required by the FDA

 We expect to continue to implement a variety of programs to educate customers about EXPAREL.
 Our commercial team, consisting of both sales representatives and scientific and medical affairs professionals, executes on a full range of activities for EXPAREL, including disseminating publications and abstracts evidencing the clinical efficacy and safety of EXPAREL, health outcomes and economic research and review articles on postsurgical pain management.
-We also provide resources for real world evidence data collection such as drug utilization and/or medication use evaluations and pharmacoeconomic studies, which aid in demonstrating the true cost of opioid-based postsurgical pain control through retrospective and prospective analyses for our hospital customers utilizing their own hospital data.
-Finally, we intend to launch an integrated patient engagement and activation campaign focused on educating the patient population about their postsurgical analgesic options.
-The initiative is centered on empowering individuals to proactively discuss non-opioid options, including EXPAREL, with their clinicians prior to surgical procedures.
+We also provide resources for real world evidence data collection and pharmacoeconomic studies, which aid in demonstrating the true cost of opioid-based postsurgical pain control through retrospective and prospective analyses for our hospital customers utilizing their own hospital data.
+Finally, we launched a national patient education campaign on August 1, 2016, focused on educating the patient population about their postsurgical analgesic options.
+The initiative is centered on empowering individuals to proactively discuss non-opioid options, including EXPAREL, with their clinicians prior to undergoing surgical procedures.